Tony Jeffries: Life and career

 At the 2005 Commonwealth Championships he lost in the finals to Shawn Cox of Barbados, and in the quarterfinals of the 2006 Commonwealth Games he lost to Scotland's tourney winner Kenny Anderson at light-heavy (had right hand surgery after).
 In other open international competitions, he was a finalist in Kaunas Lithuania's 2005 Szocikas Tournament and Finland's 2005 GeeBee tournament and Bulgaria's 2006 Strandja Memorial.

 At the 2007 World Amateur Boxing Championships he beat Daniel Kooij, Christopher Downs and Ramazan Magomedov in the preliminaries, but lost to Kazakhstan southpaw Yerkebuian Shynaliyev in the quarters.
 He did, however, qualify for the 2008 Olympics, becoming the first ever boxer from Tyne and Wear to do so.
 He won a bronze medal after losing to the Irish Boxer Kenny Egan in the semi-final round.
 Not long after, he presented his medal to the Sunderland people at the Stadium of Light, being a supporter of Sunderland A.F.C.
 Jeffries signed his first professional contract during the half-time break of Sunderland's match against the Bolton Wanderers on Saturday 29 November, after a row over unpaid bonuses from the Amateur Boxing Association of England.

 On 23 September 2012, Tony Jeffries announced on Facebook that he has retired.
 The numerous issues with his hands and unsuccessful surgery and treatment left him with no choice but to retire.
 Tony now owns and works at Box 'N Burn boxing gym in Santa Monica, Los Angeles, with Kentucky fitness expert Kevan Watson.

+Tony Jeffries began posting vlogs, podcasts, boxing tutorials, and self-defense tutorials on his YouTube channel in 2007.
+His podcast is named Box N' Life where he invited numerous guests but stopped podcasting in 2018.